wendyverdonk93/docs/content/tools/multisafepay-control/enabling-two-factor-authentication.md

 Follow these steps:

 **Administrator:**

 1. Log in to your MultiSafepay Control and go to [User management](https://merchant.multisafepay.com/user-management).
-2. Click the name of the user you want to enable 2FA for.
+2. Click the name of the user you want to enable 2FA for to open the **User details** page.
 3. From the **Two-factor** dropdown menu, select **Enable**.
 4. Click **Save changes**.